Reuben M. Benjamin House: Significance

 Brackets and the circular window are prominent on the south side of the house.

 The house was added to the U.S. National Register of Historic Places on August 20, 1982.
 Though the structure is listed on the National Register independently, it is included within the boundaries of the East Grove Street Historic District.
 The house is considered a contributing property to the historic district, which was added to the National Register in 1987.

-The historic significance of the home is in its association with Ruben M. Benjamin, who lived in it for more than 60 years until his death in 1917.
+The historic significance of the home is in its association with Reuben M. Benjamin, who lived in it for more than 60 years until his death in 1917.
 Benjamin was raised in Chatham Center, Columbia County, New York.
 He graduated from Kinderhook Academy and then Amherst College and eventually attended Harvard law school for a year.
 He ended up in Bloomington in 1856.
 When Benjamin passed the bar exam in 1856, Abraham Lincoln served as his examiner.
 After passing the bar, Benjamin married and practiced law with various Bloomington lawyers, such as Asahel Gridley and Thomas F. Tipton.
 In 1869, Benjamin was elected to the Illinois state constitutional convention, where he distinguished himself as a leader.
 During the convention Benjamin strongly advocated language allowing the regulation of the freight industry.
 The clauses he supported were included in Article XI of the Illinois Constitution.

 Benjamin soon put the new constitution to the test.
 In 1872, he filed quo warranto proceedings against the Chicago and Alton Railroad, demanding their charter be revoked because they were charging rates which seemed unfair.
 The Chicago and Alton Railroad's rate structure charged US$5.65 to haul 1000 ft of lumber from Chicago to Lexington but charged 65 cents less for a longer trip from Chicago to Bloomington.
 As a result, lower courts ruled that the state could regulate the rate structures of railroads, later the Supreme Court of the United States overturned the ruling on the grounds that some rate discrimination may prove justifiable.
 During the process of their decision, the Supreme Court made it clear that states did indeed have the right to regulate the rates of railroads and, by implication, the right to regulate other companies.